BasisResearch/collab-creatures/collab/foraging/toolkit/predictors_template.md

         ##PP_comment : in generate_all_predictors I am saving specified predictor values to the foragers_object before calling generate_predictor_X, so potentially these parameters can just be accessed from foragers_object, and don't need to be passed separately to the function

     Returns:
-        predictor_X_DF :
+        predictor_X :
-            DataFrame (of the same shape as local_windowsDF) containing a column with predictor values for each grid point predictor_X :
-            List of DataFrames (grouped by forager index and frames) containing predictor values for each grid points (same structure as local_windows)
+            List of DataFrames (grouped by forager index and frames) containing predictor values for all grid points (same structure as local_windows)

     Psuedocode implementation: